1 9 6 3 – 1 9 6 6 (UK)

 Every Tuesday and Friday tea time from 1963 to 1966, children throughout Britain settled down in front of the telly to watch the glove puppet antics of Ollie Beak and Fred Barker on The Five O’clock Club.

-Ollie (an owl) and Fred (a dog), with assistance from Muriel Young and Howard Williams (later replaced by Wally Whyton), would introduce star turns from Kathy Kirby and Sandie Shaw, while Fanny and Johnny Cradock taught the kids Happy Cooking, Graham Dangerfield talked about pets, and Jimmy Handley (father of future Magpie presenter Jenny) made models.
+Ollie (an opinionated Liverpudlian owl in a school cap, voiced by Wally Whyton) and Fred (a dog voiced by Basil Brush man Ivan Owen), with assistance from Muriel Young and Howard Williams (later replaced by Whyton), would introduce star turns from Kathy Kirby and Sandie Shaw, while Fanny and Johnny Cradock taught the kids Happy Cooking, Graham Dangerfield talked about pets, and Jimmy Handley (father of future Magpie presenter Jenny) made models.

-Muriel Young stayed as an announcer with Associated Rediffusion until 1968 when she moved to Granada to set up children's programmes.
+Muriel Young stayed as an announcer with Associated-Rediffusion until 1968 when she moved to Granada to set up children’s programmes.
+She was there for 12 years and was responsible for such shows as Clapperboard and pop series’ like Shang-A-Lang, Lift Off With Ayshea and Get It Together.

 Later she turned to painting.
 Young passed away on 24 March 2001.